 Let’s start with the most obvious.
 The statute that governs divorce laws is called the “Women’s Charter.”
 The name suggests that the law is pro-women.

-Secondly, there is this impression that in children custody issues, the woman will invariably get custody of the children.
+Secondly, there is this impression that the woman will invariably get custody of the children in children custody issues.

-Thirdly, although the Women’s Charter now allows for men to claim maintenance, it is allowed only in limited situations.
-The norm in divorce cases is still that the men are the one who has to pay maintenance.
+Thirdly, although the Women’s Charter allows men to claim maintenance, it is allowed only in limited situations.
+For example, the norm in divorce cases is still that the men are the one who has to pay maintenance.

 Fourth, there is the impression that the women are always entitled to at least half of the men’s assets in a divorce.